JinhuaLiang/WavCraft/README.md

 WavCraft is an LLM-driven agent for audio content creation and editing.
 It applies LLM to connect various audio expert models and DSP function together.
 An overview of WavCraft architecture can be found bellow:

 \[overview](assets/overview.png)

+## Disclaimer

+This repository is for **research purpose only**.
+We are not responsible for audio generated/edited using semantics created by this model.
+Also, everyone use WavCraft must NOT disable the watermarking techniques in anyway.

 ## Acknowledgments